m-henderson/DevLand/README.md

-# Ruby on Rails Tutorial sample application

-This is the reference implementation of the sample application for the 4th edition of [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

-## License

-All source code in the [Ruby on Rails Tutorial](http://railstutorial.org/) is available jointly under the MIT License and the Beerware License.
-See [LICENSE.md](LICENSE.md) for details.
+# DevLand

+This is the reference implementation of the DevLand application.
+If you are interested in helping out, please do not hesitate to do so.
+We have a lot of features that have yet to be programmed and created within the application itself, check the issues and get to coding if you are interested in contributing.

 ## Getting started